rsilveira79/fermenting_gradients/_posts/2019-08-12-pytorch-transformer-squad.md

 categories: machine_learning nlp pytorch
 ---

-# Step by step finetuning and configuration question and answering with pytorch-transformers
+# Step-by-step guide to finetune and use question and answering models with pytorch-transformers

 I being using question and answering system at work and also for some personal POCs, and I'm really impressed how these algorithms evolved recently.
-My first interaction with QA algorithms was with the BIDAF model (Bidirectional Attention Flow) [1](#Bidaf) from the great [AllenNLP](https://allennlp.org/) team.
+My first interaction with QA algorithms was with the BIDAF model (Bidirectional Attention Flow) <sup><a name="bidaf"> [1]</a></sup> from the great [AllenNLP](https://allennlp.org/) team.
 It was back in 2017, and [ELMo](https://allennlp.org/elmo) was not even used in this BIDAF model (I believe they were using GLove vectors in this first model).
 Since then, a lot of stuff is happen in NLP arena, such as ELMo, the [Transformer](https://arxiv.org/abs/1706.03762), [BERT](https://arxiv.org/abs/1810.04805),  what is this happening

 $$